Institute Projects

 Launched in 2023, the fund provides resources and startup capital for faculty in our department to pursue initiatives in journalism.
 The Ethics and Journalism Initiative, proposed by Stephen Adler, tackle ethical issues in journalism with a focus on AI, political coverage, and privacy.
 A new summer journalism workshop proposed by Jason Samuels and Keyana Smith seeks to address the low number of Black male students and professionals in journalism.

-In the summer of 2024, the New York University Arthur L. Carter Journalism Institute in partnership with the Dow Jones News Fund will launch the Black Male Journalism Workshop.
+In the summer of 2024, the New York University Arthur L. Carter Journalism Institute in partnership with the Dow Jones News Fund launched the Ed Bradley Fellowship (formerly Black Male Journalism Workshop).
 The mission of the workshop is to identify and rectify the under-representation of African-American males in newsrooms across the country.

 GlobalBeat